 When the user confirms or corrects their address, MSFT will be ready to send that location in the setup message of 911 calls.
 When using Calling Plans, Microsoft will be sending it on, so that the call gets routed to the correct PSAP.
 However, if Direct Routing is being used, not all telecom providers can parse that location information out to properly route the call.
 There are some that can (i.e. Bandwidth.com, IntelePeer) but for those who cannot, there is a gap in compliance.
 The telecom either needs to make provisions to comply, or the customer needs to seek out a telecom provider that can.
 Intrado provides separate SIP trunks for e911 calls only to help organizations without an adequate currect telecom provider.

 - Users must put in their accurate location so that the first responders know where to find them.
 Some privacy advocates may feel they shouldn’t provide an actual address.
-If they try to enter 123 Main Street, Teams checks the national 911 location database, and won’t verify it.
+Users must confirm or provide an accurate address so they can be located.

-- However, if they fat finger the address with a real address i.e. 123 South State instead of 123 North State, they’ll be verified and logged in.
+- If they fat finger the address with a real address i.e. 123 South State instead of 123 North State, they’ll be verified and logged in.
 But when they call 911 first responders will be dispatched to the other side of town!

 - The 911 location lookup is done in real-time by the Teams service in the cloud.
 If your Internet connection is down, then 911 won’t work (and neither will phones or softphones).
 Users should know an alternate (or primary) way to call 911 (i.e. their smartphone).

-- The user will see this prompt anytime they’re logging in to Teams from a new/unknown IP address (i.e. hotels, coffee shops, etc.).
-If Teams recognizes the IP address that they’re logging into (i.e. on a corporate network that is recognized in the Location Information Service or while working from home from the same ISP connection), there will be no prompt.
+- The user will need to change their address anytime they’re logging in to Teams from a new/unknown IP address (i.e. hotels, coffee shops, etc.).
+If Teams recognizes the IP address that they’re logging into (i.e. on a corporate network that is recognized in the Location Information Service or while working from home from the same ISP connection), that address there will be no prompt.

 - VPNs are tricky.
 For multiple reasons, Teams traffic is best split out from a VPN tunnel.

-- The Operating System may know the current location via the GeoCode, in which case a user might be able to just ‘confirm’ where they are.
+- The Operating System may know the current location via GeoCodes, in which case a user might be able to just ‘confirm’ where they are.
 The Teams client may pop up with an address, before the user has to type a new one from scratch.
 This could come a few different places (pre-programmed info in Teams, or using GeoCodes that the Operating System picks up).
-This is not a given, however.
+This is not a given, however (and Location Services need to be enabled on the device).

-- Is Microsoft responsible or is the organization?
-The organization is responsible, but Microsoft must make Location Information Service and screen pops available to provide dispatchable location information.
+- Is Microsoft responsible or is the organization responsible?
+The organization is responsible, but Microsoft has made Location Information Services and user entry screens available to provide dispatchable location information.

 - Should I hardcode the IP addresses and physical locations of employees’ home offices into Teams?
 That’s up to you.
 That might make it less of a hassle on the user experiences the change, but it’s not scalable to do this for a large organization.
-Keep in mind their ISP-provided IP address may change, and the pop-up will appear at that time anyway, since it’s an unrecognized IP.
+Keep in mind their ISP-provided IP address may change, and they'll still need to enter their address anyway, since it’s an unrecognized IP.

 - What about older (non-Teams) systems like Skype for Business Server or an Avaya PBX?
-If you have an older system, which cannot provide the dispatchable location like Teams, it’s you and your legal team’s decision.
+The laws state that if you have an older system, which cannot provide the dispatchable location like Teams, it’s exempt.
+But it's really your and your legal team’s decision.
 Enabling suggests doing all can to protect your users.

 - What is the law specifically?
 Details are provided by the FCC.
-By January 6th, 2022, non-fixed VoIP callers (softphones for remote and mobile employees) must have their location identified when they use Teams to dial 911.
-This requires some changes to be made in the Teams Admin Center that will soon be available.
+It stated that January 6th, 2022, non-fixed VoIP callers (softphones for remote and mobile employees) must have their location identified when they use Teams to dial 911.
+This requires some changes to be made in the Teams Admin Center.
 Fixed phones (organizational premises) should’ve been programmed to comply in January 2021.

 - What are the penalties for non-compliance? $10,000 plus $500/day for the period of non-compliance, plus the general risk for your employees.